cscorley/dissertation/chapters/4_proposed/3_combo.md

 Table: Text sources \label{table:combo-rq2}

+Finally, for RQ3 we will need to employ a deeper historical simulation and analysis than in the previous proposed works.
+This work will be much more exploratory than RQ1 and RQ2, as there is no indication thus far of what the data will contain.
+An example approach is to use time series analysis techniques to determine how the effectiveness measure changes over time and if there is a minimal number of changesets that need to be modeled before the approach is effective.

 ##### Subject Systems

-For this work, we need a common dataset.
-Fortunately, there are several common systems between the four datasets in the previous works [@Dit-etal_2013;
+For this work, we need a common dataset that covers both the FLT domain and DIT domain.
+Fortunately, there are several common systems between the four datasets in the previous works [@Dit-etal_2013; @Moreno-etal_2014; @Kagdi-etal_2012;
-@Moreno-etal_2014; @Kagdi-etal_2012; @Linares-Vasquez-etal_2012].
-Common
-systems can be seen in Tables \ref{table:flt-datasets} and
+@Linares-Vasquez-etal_2012].
+Common systems that can be seen in Tables
-\ref{table:dit-datasets} include ArgoUML v0.22, ArgoUML v0.26.2, jEdit v4.3,
+\ref{table:flt-datasets} and \ref{table:dit-datasets} include ArgoUML v0.22,
-and muCommander v0.8.5.
+ArgoUML v0.26.2, jEdit v4.3, and muCommander v0.8.5.

-##### Data Collection and Analysis